Maiorusergiu/Landingpage-Odinproject/README.md

 # Landingpage-Odinproject

-## This is just a simple web template build with HTML and CSS
+# This is just a simple web template built with HTML and CSS.